Adults - Checkups and Vaccines

 Cervical Cancer Screening (Pap Smear): Every 3 years for women age 21-29 and every 5 years for women age 30-64.
 (May differ depending on your situation; consult your provider.)

-Breast Cancer Screening: Mammograms yearly or every other year, beginning at age 40 or 50.
-(Consult your provider.)
+Breast Cancer Screening: Mammograms yearly or every other year, generally beginning at age 45.
+(Consult your provider for personalized recommendations.)

 Osteoporosis Screening: DXA scan once after age 65 or if high risk.
 (Consult your provider.)